MichaelCastano/la_apiv3/README.md

 This is a api for managing gigs, orders and venues for bands, especially my own band lieber anders!

 # Installation
+To be written

 # Building
-Use 'php composer.phar install' to install all dependencies.
+Use `php composer.phar install` to install all dependencies.

-Use 'vendor/bin/propel sql:build' to build sql maps.
+Use `vendor/bin/propel sql:build` to generate sql maps.

-Use 'vendor/bin/probel model:build' to build the ORM-Objects.
+Use `vendor/bin/probel model:build` to generate the ORM-Objects.

-Use 'vendor/bin/probel config:convert' to build the Database Connection files.
+Use `vendor/bin/probel config:convert` to generate the Database Connection files.

-Use 'php composer.phar dump-autoload' to build the autoload scripts.
+Use `php composer.phar dump-autoload` to generate the autoload scripts.

 # License